 Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Doctorate of Physical Therapy (DPT) from the Sage Graduate Schools (SGS).
 Qualified students apply through PTCAS by the mid-August PTCAS deadline of the year preceding graduation from Siena College.

-Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Overall and Science GPA of 3.25 or higher, (3) Completion of the Physical Therapy Program Prerequisites with grade of “C” or better, (4) Prerequisite classes include: 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Cell Biology, Statistics, General Psychology and Child Psychology.
+Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Overall and Science GPA of 3.25 or higher, (3) Completion of the Physical Therapy Program Prerequisites with grade of “C” or better, (4) Prerequisite classes include: 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Cell Biology, Statistics, General Psychology and Lifespan Psychology.

 Qualified students will need to network with the Allied Health Professions Advisor, Mrs. Eileen Martino (firstname.lastname@example.org) to prepare for applying through the articulation agreement.